 With a history of delivery expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career.

-As a well-established course which has been running for over 30 years we have built up an excellent network of Alumni.
-Many are now in senior positions in the design world, both, nationally and internationally whom we can call upon and invite in to give guest lectures to share their experiences, knowledge and real-world insights with the current students.
+As a well-established course which has been running for over 30 years, we have built up an excellent network of Alumni.
+Many are now in senior positions in the design world, both nationally and internationally, whom we can call upon.

 Led by our enthusiastic and dedicated team of design practitioners and experienced academics, you will have the freedom to explore all areas of graphic Design, from typography and illustration to branding and editorial design, whilst being supported in your development of design skills and strategies.

-Our Small group sizes enable staff and students to work together as a friendly and collaborative community of learners and designers. you’ll have access to a range of our facilities to help you bring your visions to life.
-This includes Adobe Creative Suite programmes and a range of hands-on methods, from silkscreen and letterpress to laser cutting and 3D printing technology.
+Our Small group sizes enable staff and students to work together as a friendly and collaborative community of learners and designers.
+You’ll have access to a range of our state-of-the-art facilities to help you bring your visions to life.
+This includes Adobe Creative Suite programmes and a range of hands-on methods, from silkscreen and printmaking to laser cutting and 3D printing technology.

 At Buckinghamshire New University the thing I enjoyed the most was being able to work in the graphics studio with my friends, I had all the facilities I needed there like A3 printers, a plotter and a whole building full of different printing presses.
 The studios were open till 10pm so I would stay late and get my work done.Charlotte Batterbee